vukics/cppqed/doc/buildsystem.markdown

 ### How Cmake finds the C++QED components ### {#cmake_find_components}

 The C++QED framework is organized in several sub-projects (core,elements,scripts,cpypyqed).
-For every component, Cmake has to figure out where the needed libraries are located.
+For every component,
+%Cmake has to figure out where the needed libraries are located.
 For example, the elements component needs the libraries from core, the scripts and cpypyqed need the libraries from elements and core.

 In the monolithic project layout (clone from the C++QED repository), all the component libraries are found